• Skip to primary navigation

 Recent Posts

-• IT Support for the Changing Workforce
+• Understanding IT Support Cost for Small Business: Breaking Down the True Expenses

-Business Continuity requires data recovery and data backup
+data recovery and backup

 Imagine this scenario.
 You arrive at the office on Monday morning ready to start your day.
 But your office has no power – your server and data center are silent, and you have no idea how long the power will be out.
 No data means no files and no productivity software.
 Without cloud-based data recovery and backup, your business is down until the power’s back on.